muncheruniverse/munch-cord/README.md

 Send Messages
 ```

+## Important Notes

+You must ensure that `RoleBot` is higher in the priority list than the roles it has to give out, otherwise it will trip a permissions error.

 ## BIP-322 Verification Notes

 The general premise from the server admin side, is to designate a specific Verify channel, and activate the bot with `/channel-add`.